Nonparametric bounds for vaccine effects in randomized trials: Introduction

 However, these point-identification results require an arguably strong assumption: that there are no unmeasured common causes of infection risk and of belief about the treatment received.
 A key example of such a common cause in vaccine studies is personality traits, which may violate this assumption.
 For instance, optimism may lead participants to believe they received the vaccine even when they did not (``wishful thinking'', \citealp{bang2016random}), and the same optimistic disposition may also make them more outgoing, thereby increasing their chances of exposure to infectious agents.

-To avoid making the assumption of no unmeasured common causes, we develop in this paper nonparametric causal bounds for different types of VE.
-Nonparametric bounds have been proposed in a variety of contexts. \citet{robins1989analysis} and \citet{manski1990nonparametric} independently derived the first informative nonparametric bounds on causal effects in studies with imperfect compliance, where the standard randomization assumption cannot be invoked.
+We develop in this paper nonparametric causal bounds for different types of VE, that avoid making the assumption of no unmeasured common causes.
+Nonparametric bounds have been proposed in a variety of contexts: \citet{robins1989analysis} and \citet{manski1990nonparametric} independently derived the first informative nonparametric bounds on causal effects in studies with imperfect compliance, where the standard randomization assumption cannot be invoked.
 Later, \citet{horowitz2000nonparametric} derived nonparametric bounds for randomized experiments with missing data, relying only on observed confounders and making no assumptions about the missingness mechanism.
 Other contexts in which nonparametric bounds have been used include, for example, mediation analysis \citep{robins2010alternative,vanderweele2010bias,gabriel2023sharp} and outcome-dependent sampling with unmeasured confounding \citep{gabriel2022causal}.

 We construct nonparametric bounds using two different approaches: linear programming (LP)-based and monotonicity-based methods.
 The LP-based approach originates in the seminal paper of \citet{balke1994counterfactual}, whose framework enabled bounding the average treatment effect in studies with imperfect compliance.
 They recognized that deriving such bounds is equivalent to solving an LP optimization problem, with the target causal parameter and the constraints implied by observed probabilities expressed as linear combinations of the same underlying parameters.
 In the binary treatment and binary outcome setting, Balke and Pearl further derived closed-form symbolic solutions, providing analytical expressions without the need for iterative optimization.
 Their results were later extended to the more general instrumental variables case (see \citealp{swanson2018partial}, for a review).
 The original Balke--Pearl bounds can be further tightened by imposing monotonicity assumptions \citep{balke1994counterfactual,kuroki2008formulating}, and more recent work has generalized the framework to accommodate multiple scenarios \citep{gabriel2023nonparametric,sachs2023general}.